jeremybarbet/react-native-modalize/README.md

 # Modalize

 A modal that loves ScrollViews.
-This component had been built with `react-native-gesture-handler` on top of the `Modal` component to take, care by default, of all the scrollview behaviors.
+This component had been built with `react-native-gesture-handler` on top of the `Modal` component.
+It's made to address the common issue of the scrollable behavior you can face with react-native.

 ## Installation